 RoHS is an EU directive for the restriction of hazardous substances in electrical and electronic equipment.

 The RoHS-II regulation did become effective by January, 2nd 2013.
-The main differences between RoHS and RoHS-II regulations are:
+The RoHS-III regulation will become effective by July, 22nd 2019.
+The main differences between RoHS, RoHS-II and RoHS-III regulations are:

 - The scope of the directive was enlarged.

 - CE compliance declarations must include the RoHS-II regulation.

 - The substance-bans, declared by RoHS, have been regarded by all Distec-products since the regulation has taken effect.
 Therefore the enlarged scopes of the RoHS II- and RoHS-III regulation are irrelevant to Distec and no action must be taken.

 - Distec has adapted the CE compliance declarations of all end products when the RoHS-II and RoHS-III regulations came into effect and provides them for customer use.

 Distec GmbH hereby confirms that, according to current knowledge, all products sold by Distec GmbH comply with the 2011/65/EU and 2015/863 regulations.